Lies of P: Plot

 P awakens in an abandoned train at the Krat Central Station and hears the voice of a woman named Sophia, who directs him to Hotel Krat, a safe building he subsequently uses as his base of operations as he navigates Krat, rescuing innocents whom he brings back to its safety, fighting hostile Puppets who attack him on sight, and encountering various members of the "Stalkers", the Human armed forces of Krat whose allegiances and goals largely differ from individual to individual.
 He is guided by Sophia, who can communicate with him remotely, and a puppet named Gemini inside a lamp carried by P.

 P rescues Geppetto, and later the inventor Lorenzini Venigni, (Note: Venigni's equivalent in the novel if Mangiafuoco, whose three puppets also appear in Lies of P: Pulcinella is Venigni's dedicated stewart, Arlecchino is a recurring character with strong ties to Venigni, and Rosaura appears in Overture.) leader of Krat's mechanical industry, before reaching the cathedral to which refugees fled from the Frenzy.
 However, most Humans in the area are either dead or have become "Carcasses", the Disease somehow mutating them into murderous abominations instead of killing them.
 He later explores the Malum District, but although he encounters two friendly Stalkers, Red Fox and Black Cat, he must fight the four members of the Black Rabbit Brotherhood gang, killing the eldest and finding evidence that they collaborate with the Alchemists.
 (Note: The four members of the Black Rabbit Brotherhood, who carry with them a coffin, represent the four Undertaker rabbits in the novel who come to take Pinocchio to the Underworld.)
 P travels to Krat's opera house, as Geppetto claims that the rumored "King of Puppets" who made it their lair must be responsible for the Frenzy.
-The King's true appearance, like P's, is strinkingly similar to a Human's.
+The King's true appearance, like P's, is strikingly similar to a Human's.
 The King tries to communicate, but as P cannot understand, the two fight to the death in a duel from which P emerges as victor.
 He later meets Simon Manus, the leader of the Alchemists, who reveals that exposure to Ergo causes the Disease, and that the mutations are a side-effect of concoctions the Alchemists offered to the afflicted as a cure, and which, although causing most to turn into Carcasses, turn a small percentage of subjects into a super race that the Alchemists consider the next stage of Human evolution.
 Before leaving, Simon also explains that Ergo is the crystallized form of the human soul that forms after death.
 During P's further travels, Hotel Krat is attacked by the Brotherhood, the Red Fox and the Black Cat, who abduct Geppetto under the Alchemists' orders.